 Hersheypark is only place in Northeast where guests can see all nine reindeer

-For more than 25 years, Santa's reindeer have made a special stop at Hersheypark Christmas Candylane, and they've officially returned for another magical holiday season kicking off this weekend.
-Watch below and plan a visit to see them this holiday season.
-Guests can buy early and save when purchasing tickets on Hersheypark.com by Nov.
-14!
+For more than 25 years, Santa's reindeer have made a special stop at Hersheypark Christmas Candylane, and they've returned for another magical holiday season that kicked off on Nov.
+12. All nine reindeer will continue to delight guests daily through Jan.
+1, 2023.

 8 Fascinating Facts About Reindeer